Insight

 You do not need perfect documentation, but you do need enough clarity to describe how work comes in, where it stalls, and who still has to bridge the gaps manually.

-If the workflow is too vague to explain, the first move is usually process clarification rather than automation.
+If the workflow is too vague to explain, the first step is usually process clarification rather than automation.

 - Where does the work start?